j-corp-25/TrendTradeHub/README.md

 # TrendTradeHub - Boost Hacks II Submission (In development)

 ## Hackathon Overview
 This project is part of **"Boost Hacks II: Elevating Innovation to New Heights,"** a hackathon that brings together students and professionals from various backgrounds to tackle intricate real-world problems.
-Our team is excited to participate in this event, running from **January 17 to 25, 2024**, and to contribute to a community of passionate tech enthusiasts.
+Our team is excited to participate in this event, and contribute to a community of passionate tech enthusiasts.

 Welcome to **TrendTradeHub** This platform is designed with a focus on sustainable fashion and community-driven exchanges.
 Our aim is to create a user-friendly marketplace where individuals can buy, sell, and swap fashion items, fostering a sustainable approach to style.

-Submission Deadline: Apr 17 – 25, 2024
+**Submission Deadline:** Apr 17 – 25, 2024
 ## Features

 ### User Account and Authentication